birds perch on a golden statue

 Nouns

-All Russian nouns have a grammatical gender: masculine, feminine, or neuter.
+All Russian have a grammatical gender: masculine, feminine, or neuter.
 Recognizing a noun’s gender is very important, not only because nouns of different genders take different endings, but also because the forms of other words, like adjectives, can be affected by the gender of the noun as well.

 You can usually determine what gender a noun is by looking at its endings, though there are some exceptions: